Carlos Gimeno Valero: Career

-Gimeno Valero has reached four career ITF singles finals winning all of them for a record of 4-0, which includes winning one ATP Challenger title, the Gran Canaria 2 Challenger in March 2021, where he defeated Belgian Kimmer Coppejans 6–4, 6–2 in the final.
+Gimeno Valero has reached four career ITF singles finals winning all of them for a record of 4–0, which includes winning one ATP Challenger title, the Gran Canaria 2 Challenger in March 2021, where he defeated Belgian Kimmer Coppejans in straight sets in the final.

-He managed to win in the first round of qualifying at the 2021 Barcelona Open by defeating Mikhail Kukushkin 6–1, 6–2 but would go on to lose in the second round to Tallon Griekspoor 7–6(7–4), 6–7(4–7), 3–6.
+He managed to win in the first round of qualifying at the 2021 Barcelona Open by defeating Mikhail Kukushkin ‘in straight sets but would go on to lose in the second round to Tallon Griekspoor 7–6(7–4), 6–7(4–7), 3–6.